mgan85/tru-frontend-tech-task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
-Please fork this file or send it across as a zip file without the node_modules
+Please fork this repo or send it across as a zip file without the node_modules

 ## Table of Contents